top of page

 “Man, I’m dead,” Manuel whispered.

-“C’mon man, I’m not gonna hurt you,” the gunman replied.
+“C’mon man, I’m not gonna hurt you,” came the gunman's reply.

 Manuel saw his chance.
 He’d caught the name from the phone call.